 As bad as this adjustment is, lots of parents find that “springing forward” is generally easier than “falling back” because in the fall, your children will wake up one hour earlier.
 And ain’t nobody got time for that.

-My son, for one, spent the first 1.5 years of his life sleeping straight from 7 PM to 5 AM — and daylight saving meant 4 AM.
+My son, for one, spent the first 1.5 years of his life sleeping straight from 7 p.m. to 5 a.m. — and the end of daylight savings meant 4 a.m.
 It made no difference whether I tried to keep him up later.
 But even he, early bird of my heart, adjusted over time.

 We promise: Your kid will eventually get back on their schedule.
 You will all get some sleep.
 And eventually , you may even enjoy the extra light at the end of the day.
 For now, all you really have to do is remember to change the clocks so you aren’t late for school.
 Godspeed.